Paneer/Panir

 The addition of an acidic liquid like vinegar or lemon juice is optional and speeds up the separation of the curds and whey.

-Dips and cheesecake are best prepared from a soft paneer.
+Dips and cheesecakes are best prepared from soft paneer.

-If you like a creamier texture increase the yogurt amount to 2 cups.
+If you like a creamier texture, increase the yoghurt amount to 2 cups.

 The choices to flavour your paneer with are endless.
-Try any of these delightful fresh herbs - coriander, parsley, mint, basil, oregano, chives, tarragon.
-For a tangy flavour add olives -pickled vegetables, capers and cornichons all pair well.
-Spices like cracked peppercorns, zaatar, sumac, ancho chili, togarashi and jalapeno are a perfect pairing when pressed onto the paneer and give it a nice zing.
-A sprinkle of specialty salts - seaweed, saffron, black, pink or simple rock salt, all impart their unique flavour to the paneer.
+Try any of these delightful fresh herbs: coriander, parsley, mint, basil, oregano, chives, tarragon.
+For a tangy flavour, add olives—pickled vegetables, capers, and cornichons all pair well.
+Spices like cracked peppercorns, zaatar, sumac, ancho chili, togarashi, and jalapeno are a perfect pairing when pressed onto the paneer and give it a nice zing.
+A sprinkle of specialty salts—seaweed, saffron, black, pink, or simple rock salt—all impart their unique flavours to the paneer.

-Serve on a charcuterie board with sweet red chilli jam or spicy chilli oil.
-Fig jam, tapenade and pesto also combine deliciously with this versatile dish.
+Serve with sweet red chilli jam or spicy chilli oil on a charcuterie board.
+Fig jam, tapenade, and pesto also combine deliciously with this versatile dish.

 Special utensils to drain out the paneer and create the round wheel shape are available at specialty stores.